MetaAstronaut/vadim-group-website-v2/src/content/pages/home.md

 **Do you offer same-day or emergency repair services in Orlando?**
 We offer limited same-day and urgent repair services depending on the project and schedule.
-Send details or photos on WhatsApp for the quickest availability check.
+Send details or photos on Facebook Messenger for the quickest availability check.

 **What types of marine repair services do you provide in Orlando?**
 We handle gelcoat repairs, deck and interior restoration, electrical diagnostics, moisture checks, and engine-adjacent troubleshooting.